Bearing Failure in Bare Shaft Centrifugal Pumps: Warning Signs & Proven Solutions

 • Increased shaft forces

-• Bearing stress
+• Higher bearing stress

 8. Poor Installation Practices

-• Bearing preload issues
+• Bearing preload problems

 • Misalignment

-1. Mechanical Seal Leakage (Most Common)
+Mechanical Seal Leakage

-If the mechanical seal fails:
+If the mechanical seal leaks:

 • Water enters from the pump side

-• It reaches the front bearing first
+• The front bearing is affected first

-• Grease is washed out
+• Grease is washed away

-Front bearing fails before the rear bearing
+👉 As a result, the front bearing usually fails before the rear bearing.

-2. Hydraulic Load on the Pump Shaft
+Hydraulic Load on the Shaft

-The front bearing carries more load from:
+The front bearing often carries higher loads caused by:

 • Impeller forces